 - Meal-prep – take the stress out of figuring out safe foods to eat by preparing ahead of time

-- Hire a gluten-free lifestyle expert/coach – this is totally shameless self-promotion right here, but hi!
-My name is Tayler Silfverduk, let me coach and support you
+- Hire a gluten-free dietitian – this is totally shameless self-promotion right here, but hi!
+My name is Tayler Silfverduk, let me help!

 - Eat more fruits and vegetables – nourish and health that gut